Tearline Research

 HOW TO APPLY:

-To join the research team for the 2026-27 academic year, the application process will open in Spring 2026.
-Interested candidates will complete an application form and submit the following required documents in one compiled pdf file.
+To join the research team for the 2026-27 academic year, complete an application form and submit the following required documents in one compiled pdf file.
 Select students will be invited to a 15-minute interview for a spot on the Tearline team.

 • Resume (Must include current GPA)